ekidane/CS342_Project5/README.md

 # CS342_Project5
 OK!!! so a game.
-What are some ideas??
-Levi: Guess a string (very easy- already functions for it)
-Trishla: biggest number wins (you have number cards, highest card in the round wins, if the top cards are the same they cancel and the next highest wins and so forth)

-Other ideas??
+Guess the number.
+Multiple clients can connect.
+The server randomly generates a number between 1 to 100 inclusive.
+The clients guess.
+The serves replies back higher or lower.
+First one to correctly guess the number wins.